Area-53-Robotics/Intro-To-Robotics/docs/coding-techniques/git/getting-started.md

 There are may ways to use git, including:

--   cli (command line interface)
+-   CLI (command line interface)
 -   Integrated VSCode support
 -   Integrated CLion support
 -   Github desktop
 -   Lazygit

-This guide will only cover the cli, because the other tools are based on it.
-If you know how to use the cli, you will know how to use the others.
+This guide will only cover the CLI, because the other tools are based on it.
+If you know how to use the CLI, you will know how to use the others.

 ## Installation